lucasberent/mapleDocs/README.md

 # Resources
 ## Schema and maDMPs
 - [RDA-DMP Common Standard](https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard)
-- The schema is saved in the resources folder of the backend project and under src/assets/schemas in the frontend project.
-If the schema is changed both of those files have to be updated.
-As schemas are only checked on upload backward compatibility is not a problem for already uploaded maDMPs.
+- The schema is saved in the resources folder of the backend project.
+This is used by the validation resource.

 # Contributors
 - [Alexander Selzer](https://github.com/arselzer)